reslaurentii/create_alpine/README.md

 The script creates only dockerfile and docker image: It doesn't modify any file of root file system.

-The Root file system used by script it is the one signed by "Natanael Copa\<ncopa@alpinelinux.org\>" (His public key and his digest is available on https://www.alpinelinux.org/downloads/)
+The Root file system used by script it is the one signed by "Natanael Copa\<ncopa@alpinelinux.org\>" (His public key and his digest are available on https://www.alpinelinux.org/downloads/)

 ## Description
 The script makes these steps: